MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/add-domain.md

  **[Check the Domains FAQ](domains-faq.md)** if you don't find what you're looking for.

- *You can only add custom domains to a [business or enterprise plan.](https://products.office.com/business/office)*
+ *You must be an Admin of a [business or enterprise plan](https://products.office.com/business/office) to add a domain.*

 ::: moniker range="o365-worldwide"